- To apply an understanding of tint to recreate a traditional design style

 Display on your interactive whiteboard

-You can also look at other examples you find online or an authentic piece of A blue and white pattern seen on crockery, that tells a story…. crockery.
+You can also look at other examples you find online or an authentic piece of willow pattern crockery.

-- Where do you think this To make, draw or write plans for something. originates from?
+- Where do you think this design originates from?

 - Can you justify your suggestion?

 - Why do you think this?

 Tell the children that the story in the design is set in China, and the plate itself is made from… yes, china.
 Explain that although the drawing style looks faintly Chinese, the pattern is actually British and was designed by a man called Thomas Minton at the end of the 18th century.